MicheleMassa802/R4f/README.md

 # Instructions for accessing the application:

 ## CMDLine Version:
-NOTE: The database connection point has been deleted in order to make this repository public.
-This means that downloading the application through the repo will not lead to a working version (as the DB will not work).

 If you are anything like me and appreciate some good old fashioned command line action [so if you are preferably used to coding and compiling projects], then you can go ahead and clone the repo, in there follow the directories in the following way: R4F_project -> Project4 -> project4.